Advanced search

 Driving and using machines

-Oxaliplatin treatment may result in an increased risk of dizziness, nausea and vomiting, and other neurological symptoms that affect walking and balance.
+Oxaliplatin treatment may result in an increased risk of dizziness, nausea and vomiting, and other neurological symptoms that affect movement and balance.
 If this happens you should not drive or operate machinery.
-If you have vision problems while being given oxaliplatin, do not drive, operate heavy machines, or engage in dangerous activities.
+If you have vision problems while being given oxaliplatin, do not drive a vehicle, operate heavy machines, or engage in dangerous activities.

 3. How to use Oxaliplatin